Estimated reading time: 4 minutes

 By “AI chips”, I mean specialized computer chips that are designed to accelerate artificial intelligence or machine learning applications.
 These applications require certain types of computations that tend to be slow on standard CPUs.
 By contrast, AI chips are optimized toward these computations, and therefore perform them a lot faster.

 Major chip makers such as AMD, ARM, Intel, NVIDIA, Qualcomm, and Xilinx are working on such AI chips.
 So are Amazon, Baidu, and Google, for example.
 Then there are startups like Graphcore, Groq, NeuroBlade, or Syntiant.
 You can read more about AI chip companies here or here, for instance.

 In fact, you can read so much about AI chips that it almost seems like conventional wisdom by now: IF one does machine learning THEN one needs AI chips.

-Perhaps not (or not for every scenario).
+Perhaps not, or at least not for every scenario.
 Here is part of a weekly update email that I received from Mergeflow a few weeks ago:

 To give you some context: Mergeflow lets you search across VC investments, R&D, news, patents, and other sources.
 In addition, you can subscribe to weekly updates on your topics.
 In my example here, the topic is “deep learning”.
 The screenshot above shows deep-learning-related VC funding rounds that Mergeflow identified during that particular week.

 Of particular interest to me was Neural Magic.
 Neural Magic is an MIT spinoff, investors include Comcast Ventures, NEA, and Andreessen Horowitz.
 Their claim is “GPU-class performance on commodity CPUs.
 No special hardware required.”

 Without going into details here (contact Neural Magic for details, they will explain their approach to you), yes, this is plausible.